napari/napari.github.io/dev/_sources/plugins/building_a_plugin/best_practices.md

    [exempt specific
    lines](https://coverage.readthedocs.io/en/6.4.4/excluding.html#excluding-code-from-coverage-py)
    from coverage with the comment `# pragma: no cover`
-5. In the cookiecutter, coverage tests from github actions will be uploaded to codecov.io
+5. In the napari plugin template, coverage tests from github actions will be uploaded to codecov.io

 ## Set style for additional windows in your plugin